ethereum/consensus-specs/specs/deneb/fork-choice.md

 The block MUST NOT be considered valid until all valid `Blob`s have been downloaded.
 Blocks that have been previously validated as available SHOULD be considered available even if the associated `Blob`s have subsequently been pruned.

+*Note*: Extraneous or invalid Blobs received on the p2p network MUST NOT invalidate a block that is otherwise valid and available.

 ```python
 def is_data_available(beacon_block_root: Root, blob_kzg_commitments: Sequence[KZGCommitment]) -> bool:
     # `retrieve_blobs_and_proofs` is implementation and context dependent